 Little Or No Income Mortgage Loan Applicant

-Home Buyers can still qualify for mortgage loan with no documented income or very little income as long as they can get a non-occupant co-borrower with a FHA loan.
+Home Buyers can still qualify for mortgage loan with no documented income or very little income as long as they can get a non-occupant co-borrower with an FHA loan.

-- FHA allows non-occupant co-borrowers to be added on the main borrower’s loan application so the main mortgage loan borrower meets DTI Guidelines
+- FHA allows non-occupant co-borrowers to be added on the main borrower’s loan application to the main mortgage loan borrower meets DTI Guidelines

 - The non-occupant co-borrower needs to be related to the main borrower by law, marriage, or blood